krischer/seishub.plugins.how_to_extend_seishub/README.md

 ### Things to know about SeisHub

-SeisHub is an XML database meaning that, as a fundamental unit, it stores XML documents.
+SeisHub is an XML database meaning that it, as a fundamental unit, stores XML documents.
 For you this means that your data has to be available in XML.
-This is feasible in most case.
+This is feasible in most cases.
 Later on we will also learn how to deal with binary data, e.g.  images, large binary time series in a custom format, ...

-### Designing our plugin
+### Designing the Plug-in

-Let's say we have a large collection of seismic events and want to store them in SeisHub.
-First we need to define the structure of the XML date that we want to store.
-In this case we only want to store the most basic information about an event. (*Please note that this only serves to demonstrate SeisHub.
-If you really want to store event data you are better off using the standardized [QuakeML](https://quake.ethz.ch/quakeml/Documents) format.*) Our simple XML format looks akin to the following:
+Let's assume you have a large collection of seismic events and want to store them in SeisHub.
+First we need to define the structure of the XML files that we want to store.
+In this case we only want to store the most basic information about an event. ( *Please note that this only serves to demonstrate SeisHub.
+If you really want to store event data you are better off using the standardized [QuakeML](https://quake.ethz.ch/quakeml/Documents) format.* ) Our simple XML format looks akin to the following:

 ```xml